Premier League clubs have often looked to the Bundesliga for potential signings, with Manchester City the latest side to raid Germany’s top division.

 Kevin De Bruyne

-If we thought eyebrows were raised when Son joined Spurs, then when Kevin De Bruyne joined Manchester City from Wolfsburg in August 2015 for an earth-shattering club-record fee of £54 million, those same eyebrows were raised so high you couldn’t see where eyebrows stopped and hairline started.
+If we thought eyebrows were raised when Son joined Spurs, Kevin De Bruyne’s transfer to Manchester City from Wolfsburg for a club-record fee of £54m saw those same eyebrows raised so high you couldn’t see where eyebrows stopped and hairline started.

 De Bruyne has established himself amongst the very finest players in world football at the Etihad, winning City’s Player of the Season accolade on three occasions and joining Premier League legends Thierry Henry and Cristiano Ronaldo in becoming only the third player to win the PFA Player of the Year award in consecutive campaigns.

-No player has ever reached 50 assists in the division in quicker fashion than the brilliant Belgian, who entered the all-time top 10 last season – whilst his average of 0.43 assists per game is far superior to any of the nine players he is bidding to catch.
+No player has ever reached 50 assists in the division in quicker fashion than the brilliant Belgian, who has risen to ninth in the all-time rankings – whilst his average of 0.40 assists per game is far superior to any of the eight players he is bidding to catch.

 Not bad for a Chelsea flop, eh Merse?